AliyunContainerService/pouch/docs/commandline/pouch_run.md

-      --device-read-iops value       Limit read rate (IO per second) from a device (default []) --device-write-bps value       Limit write rate (bytes per second) from a device (default []) --device-write-iops value      Limit write rate (IO per second) from a device (default []) --disk-quota strings           Set disk quota for container --enableLxcfs                  Enable lxcfs for the container, only effective when enable-lxcfs switched on in Pouchd --entrypoint string            Overwrite the default ENTRYPOINT of the image
+      --device-read-iops value       Limit read rate (IO per second) from a device (default []) --device-write-bps value       Limit write rate (bytes per second) from a device (default []) --device-write-iops value      Limit write rate (IO per second) from a device (default []) --disable-network-files        Disable the generation of network files(/etc/hostname, /etc/hosts and /etc/resolv.conf) for container.
+If true, no network files will be generated.
+Default false
+      --disk-quota strings           Set disk quota for container --enableLxcfs                  Enable lxcfs for the container, only effective when enable-lxcfs switched on in Pouchd --entrypoint string            Overwrite the default ENTRYPOINT of the image